Commercial Coverage for your Contracting Business

 There are so many reasons why a small company or contractor should acquire contractor liability insurance in Ontario.
 Every business has an exposure to a liability lawsuit.
 Consider a customer slipping and falling at your office or job site.
 The ensuing lawsuit can time up your time, your business capital, and in severe cases require the liquidation of assets to pay for a settlement.

 In addition to liability exposures, businesses may also be held responsible for damage caused to someone else’s property.
 Being adequately insured provides you peace of mind that should something was to happen where an extensive damage was caused to personal property, the cost to replace or repair the property will be covered by an insurance company, and not your bank account.

 You must also keep in mind when searching for contractor insurance in Ontario; our area can be one of the most dangerous places to work in the country.
-Ontario has ample opportunities for construction and roofing businesses.
-However, these are some of the most dangerous jobs there are in the country.
-Insurance brokers consider where you work when calculating your premium
+Being in Ontario, we are exposed to extreme climate changes that allows ample opportunities for construction and roofing businesses.
+However, these are some of the most dangerous jobs in Ontario which comes with a large liability exposure for contractors.

 Protecting yourself and your business should be your top priority when searching for a liability insurance policy.
 The construction industry is one of the most susceptible businesses for liability lawsuits.
 A contractors liability insurance policy has specific coverage components to provide much-needed coverage in the event of a claim.